AMMU-N-RAJ/Face-Detection-Using-OpenCV-Haarcascade/README.md

 ```bash
 python mirror.py
 ```
 Realtime Creates mirror effect of the image .
-Press 'q' to exit.
+Press 'q' to exit.<br><br>
-In the line frame = cv2.flip(frame, 1), the parameters represent:
+In the line frame = cv2.flip(frame, 1), the parameters represent:<br>
-~First parameter: The image/frame to be flipped ~Second parameter (1 or 0): The flipping code
+~First parameter: The image/frame to be flipped<br>
+~Second parameter (1 or 0): The flipping code<br>
-The flipping codes in OpenCV have specific meanings:
+The flipping codes in OpenCV have specific meanings:<br>
-~0: Flip vertically (around the x-axis)
+~0: Flip vertically (around the x-axis)<br>
-~1: Flip horizontally (around the y-axis)
+~1: Flip horizontally (around the y-axis)<br>
-~-1: Flip both vertically and horizontally
+~-1: Flip both vertically and horizontally<br>
 In this specific mirror.py script, cv2.flip(frame, 1) is used to horizontally flip the entire frame.
-This creates a mirror-like effect where the image appears as if reflected in a mirror, preventing the natural "inverted" look of a webcam view.
+This creates a mirror-like effect where the image appears as if reflected in a mirror, preventing the natural "inverted" look of a webcam view.<br>

 [when both are 1 in line 10 and 14 of the mirror.py👇]